One Transformer Can Understand Both 2D & 3D Molecular Data: Introduction

 One key difference between chemistry and conventional domains such as vision and language is the multimodality of data.
 In vision and language, a data instance is usually characterized in a particular form.
 For example, an image is defined as RGB values in a pixel grid, while a sentence is defined as tokens in a sequence.
 In contrast, molecules naturally have different chemical formulations.
 A molecule can be represented as a sequence~\citep{weininger1988smiles}, a 2D graph~\citep{wiswesser1985historic}, or a collection of atoms located in a 3D space.
 2D and 3D structures are the most popularly used formulations as many valuable properties and statistics can be obtained from them~\citep{chmiela2017machine,stokes2020deep}.
 However, as far as we know, most previous works focus on designing neural network models for either 2D or 3D structures, making the model learned in one form fail to be applied in tasks of the other form.

 We argue that a general-purpose neural network model in chemistry should at least be able to handle molecular tasks across data modalities.
 In this paper, we take the first step toward this goal by developing Transformer-M, a versatile Transformer-based Molecular model that performs well for both 2D and 3D molecular representation learning.
 Note that for a molecule, its 2D and 3D forms describe the same collection of atoms but use different characterizations of the structure.
-Therefore, the key challenge in the network design is to make the model expressive and compatible in capturing structural knowledge in different formulations.
+Therefore, the key challenge is to design a model expressive and compatible in capturing structural knowledge in different formulations and train the parameters to learn from both information.
 Transformer is more favorable than other architectures as it can explicitly plug structural signals in the model as bias terms (e.g., positional encodings~\citep{vaswani2017attention,raffel2019exploring}).
 We can conveniently set 2D and 3D structural information as different bias terms through separated channels and incorporate them with the atom features in the attention layers.

-\textbf{Architecture of Transformer-M. } The backbone network of our Transformer-M is composed of standard Transformer blocks.
+\textbf{Architecture.}\quad The backbone network of our Transformer-M is composed of standard Transformer blocks.
 We develop two separate channels to encode 2D and 3D structural information.
 The 2D channel uses degree encoding, shortest path distance encoding, and edge encoding extracted from the 2D graph structure, following~\citet{ying2021transformers}.
 The shortest path distance encoding and edge encoding reflect the spatial relations and bond features of a pair of atoms and are used as bias terms in the softmax attention.
 The degree encoding is added to the atom features in the input layer.
 For the 3D channel, we follow~\citet{shi2022benchmarking} to use the 3D distance encoding to encode the spatial distance between atoms in the 3D geometric structure.
 Each atom pair's Euclidean distance is encoded via the Gaussian Basis Kernel function~\citep{scholkopf1997comparing} and will be used as a bias term in the softmax attention.
 For each atom, we sum up the 3D distance encodings between it and all other atoms, and add it to atom features in the input layer.
 See Figure~\ref{fig:model} for an illustration.